The "Game Of Thrones" Period Scene Was the Most Embarrassing Moment Of Sophie Turner's Career

 Chastain also noted her most embarrassing moment of her career, and it was decidedly less bloody — though humiliating nonetheless.

 "I was doing a romantic scene with an actor that I had a crush on, years ago, before I was married.
-I didn't realize it, but in the scene, I was calling him by their personal name," Chastain recalled.
+I didn't realise it, but in the scene, I was calling him by their personal name," Chastain recalled.
 "It was terrible.
-I didn't realize until they cut the scene."
+I didn't realise until they cut the scene."

-That awkward feeling when you realize you've given yourself away, eh Chastain?
+That awkward feeling when you realise you've given yourself away, eh Chastain?

 Check out the full interview below.